Historian Adam I P Smith explains, in this article first published in September 2018…

 What does all this tell us about the prospects for an impeachment of Donald Trump?

 The importance of partisanship – more intense now than at any time since perhaps the 1860s – suggests that so long as the Republicans control the House there is zero chance of impeachment for Trump.
-But if the Democrats win a majority in November (and they are currently favourites to do so), that clears the way to possible impeachment proceedings.

 The case that Trump’s actions are “impeachable” is vociferously made by pundits (including conservatives like Jennifer Rubin as well as liberals like Robert Reich); scholars like Alan Lichtman; journals like The Nation; Democrats (though so far not the party’s leadership, who fear it will backfire politically) and even a tiny number of dissident Republicans.